 - · A fully equipped computer laboratory.

 - · Pods of computers in all classrooms

 - Inter-active Whiteboards in all classrooms

-- Use of i-Pods and iPads
+- · Use of i-Pods and iPads

-- Variety of software and learning programs.
-Virtual classrooms are in most year levels.
+- · Variety of software and learning programs.
+The Learning Place edstudios are in most year levels.

-Social climate
+Social Climate